Bryan Berg

 Bryan Berg (born March 21, 1974) is an American professional cardstacker who builds large-scale houses of cards.

 Career

-Trained as an architect, Bryan Berg is the only known person to make a living building structures with free-standing playing cards.
+Trained as an architect, Bryan Berg is the only known person to make a living building structure with free-standing playing cards.

 Berg earned a bachelor's degree in architecture from Iowa State University in 1997, and served on the design faculty there for three years.
 In 2004, Berg earned a master's degree in design studies from the Harvard Graduate School of Design.